khameneh/ProcessMonitor/README.md

 Dependencies
 ============
-Other that the Qt libraries, wmctrl should be install on Linux for managing the foreground process
+Other that the Qt libraries, wmctrl should be installed on Linux for managing the foreground process

 Compiling
 =========